 The next section of the own funds table sets out the applicable buffers.
 The Bank is subject to a capital conservation buffer of 2.5%, as well as an institution-specific countercyclical capital buffer which fluctuates in line with the Bank's exposure to selected geographies.
 The Bank is also subject to a 5% Pillar 2 requirement, applicable as from March 2021 onwards, which the Malta Financial Services Authority ('MFSA') established in 2021, following its Supervisory Review and Evaluation Process ('SREP') review.
+During March 2023, the MFSA informed the Bank that following the 2022 SREP cycle, decision was taken to reduce the Pillar 2 requirement to 4.5%, which reduced requirement shall apply as from September 2023.

 As at the date of writing, MFSA has not set a systemic buffer nor has it listed the Bank as a G-SII or an O-SII.
 In light of this, rows 67 and 67a included in the illustrative template, have been excluded from the own funds tables presented in this section.